Volume Rigidity of Simplicial Manifolds: Three rigidity lemmas

 \section{Three rigidity lemmas}

-We will extend three fundamental lemmas for graph rigidity to hypergraph volume rigidity.
+We will extend three fundamental lemmas for graph rigidity to hypergraph volume rigidity and apply the first lemma to complete the proof of Theorem \ref{thm:complete}.
 Versions of the first two lemmas (for the special case of $(d+1)$-uniform hypergraphs in $\R^d$) were previously given in \cite{BS,BNP}.